pelotech/ot-sync-operator/README.md

 #### Developing locally

 To start the operator outside of the cluster please run the below command.
 This will run the operator on your machine.
-Please not that this does not support hot reloading.
-You will need to restart the server as they make changes.
+Please note that this does not support hot reloading.
+You will need to restart the server as you make changes.

 ```bash
 make run